onap/vnfrqts-requirements/docs/Chapter5/Tosca/ONAP VNF or PNF CSAR Package.rst

 .. req::
     :id: R-146092
-    :target: VNF or PNF TOSCA PACKAGE
+    :target: VNF or PNF CSAR PACKAGE
     :keyword: MUST
     :introduced: dublin
+    :updated: frankfurt

-    If one or more non-MANO artifact(s) is included in the VNF or PNF TOSCA CSAR package, the Manifest file in this CSAR package **MUST** contain: non-MANO artifact set which MAY contain following ONAP public tag.
+    If one or more non-MANO artifact(s) is included in the VNF or PNF CSAR package, the Manifest file in this CSAR package **MUST** contain one or more of the following ONAP non-MANO artifact set identifier(s):

       - onap_ves_events: contains VES registration files